nateobray/rasp-pi-ubuntu-kiosk/README.md

 ### Optimization:
 If this kiosk will be running 24/7, you might also consider optimizations such as disabling screen blanking, ensuring there's an auto-reboot schedule (in case of any crashes), and monitoring the system for any unforeseen issues.

-And there you have it!
-A simple kiosk setup using Ubuntu and Chromium.
-Let me know if you need further insights or have any specific queries related to this setup.
-Best of luck with your new business and the tech endeavors, Nate!